Anton Johannsen argues that we need an independent marxist party in order to revitalize the labor movement, not the other way around.

 “Minor political party candidates; names on ballot.—Each person seeking to qualify for election as a candidate of a minor political party shall file his or her qualifying papers with, and pay the qualifying fee and, if one has been levied, the party assessment, or qualify by the petition process pursuant to s.
 99.095, with the officer and at the times and under the circumstances provided in s.
 99.061.”

 The cost, according to the Florida Department of State, for a state legislative candidate to get ballot access is $1,781.82.
 Is that enough of an excuse to not run our own candidates?
 To not put forward the idea of the politically independent working class?
 Ackerman cites the recent sabotage efforts of Arizona Republicans against the Libertarian party.
 Where before they needed 134 signatures to appear on their party’s primary ballot they now need 3,023.
 Make no mistake, these are brazen attempts by the ruling parties to protect their own dominance and are categorically anti-democratic.
-However, is this really an insurmountable hurdle for aspiring mass political parties?
-Does alone this justify running our candidates under the same party banner as those who would engage in the same types of sabotage?
+However, is 3,000 signatures really an insurmountable hurdle for aspiring mass political parties?
+Does this justify running our candidates under the same party banner as those who would engage in the same types of sabotage?

 The Union Bureaucracy Problem